AlexVanilla/kitsu-chrome-extension/README.md

 It's hot!
 It's neat!
 It can't be beat!

-Unfortunately, I have to put this on hold to focus on some life stuff going on (aka: getting a job)
+Unfortunately, I have to put this on hold to focus on some life stuff going on

 Though I do have a couple roadmap features I want to implement when I find time